abruno06/IoT/ESP8266/README.md

 ```

+## MQQT detail

+### Boot Time

+The board send a boot message to topic

+**mqqt.topic.register**/

 The board will listen configuration on the following topic

  **mqtt.topic.subscribe**/**board.id**/#

+The board.id is the value from built-in information see below how retrieve it.

 ### Board capabilities

+During runtime after the configuration get loaded the board will listen on following topics.
+At this stage the board.id is the one from the configuration rather than the original board.id used at the boot stage

+**mqtt.topic.subscribe**/**board.id**/#
+**mqtt.topic.broadcast**/#

 As of today the board support the three extensions below (see Runtime section for more detail about sending action)